 Collaborative learning makes it easier and more cost-effective to create and share learning materials.
 Anyone at the company can quickly learn how to create a course, with no outside help required.

 Sales Enablement can demo new product features.
-Customer Satisfaction can create a tutorial to help reps deal with a specific recurring issue in a self-managed way.
-John in management could set up a project centered around a case study to impact a specific leadership skill.
+Customer Success can create a tutorial to help reps deal with a specific recurring issue in a self-managed way.
+John in management can set up a project centered around a case study to impact a specific leadership skill.

 All of these courses can be easily distributed, and educators (course authors) can get quick feedback from relevant stakeholders as they iterate and improve over time.

 That accessibility opens the door for a whole new range of training possibilities.
 You can still create comprehensive onboarding courses and set learning paths.
 But you can also develop micro-courses that are relevant to only a single department or even a solitary position.
-You can create courses that address temporary changes, even if they’re only applicable for a month or even a week.
 You can roll out urgent content quickly and update it later to reflect new developments or real-world changes in the market.

-Example in practice: When the company adopts a new billing software, the Customer Ops team is able to quickly create best practices and a course on how to use the software.
-Employees are able to start using the software right away.
+Example in practice: When the company adopts a new billing software, the Customer Ops team can quickly create best practices and a course on how to use the software.
+Employees can start using the software right away.
 Customer Ops can then continue to update the course to reflect employees’ questions.

 Employees are a company’s most valuable resource.
-A collaborative learning platform helps you leverage that competitive advantage by letting teams learn from one another rather than simply prescribing standardized learning content based on role.
+A collaborative learning platform helps you leverage that competitive advantage by letting teams learn from one another rather than simply prescribing standardized learning content based on their roles.

-Right now, too many organizations think of learning as a one-way street: L&D creates learning materials, and employees consume them.
-Everything goes in one direction, with no opportunity for any back-and-forth or feedback.
-This is industrialized learning, designed with the sole goal of delivering skills to employees.
-Only it doesn’t work.
+Too many organizations think of learning as a one-way street: L&D creates learning materials, and employees consume them.
+Everything goes in one direction, with no opportunity to discuss back-and-forth or share feedback.
+Centralized content creation is deliverable-driven, not results-driven.

 LXPs got us halfway to solving the problem.
 They made it easier to find and consume learning materials than a stodgy LMS did.
 But the real crisis isn’t in the presentation of content; it’s a critical lack of focus on creating engaging content that also encourages community interaction.